 3. You probably won’t be back to normal after six weeks.

 Six weeks is the magic number—for sex, for exercise, for basically everything that matters.
 After six weeks, your OB can clear you to resume normal activities.
 And at my six-week checkup, mine did.

 But I wasn’t even close.
-Physically, my vagina was perfectly healed, but I was still sore long after that, and it was another month or two before I was emotionally ready for sex.
+Physically, I was perfectly healed, but I was still sore long after that, and it was another month or two before I was emotionally ready for sex.

 I attempted my first run at four months, only to endure the same shooting pains through my bum that I’d had during labour.
 I wasn’t regularly running pain-free until seven months postpartum.

 4. Your abs may or may not look the same again.